 Google the shit out of them and see what other teachers are saying about the school and agency.

-5. Salary Expectations for TEFL Teachers in Thailand
+5. Salary Expectations for Teaching English in Thailand

 You will start to picture yourself finally owning all that sweet, sweet technology that is so damn expensive in SA.
 You will mentally start to plan how many tattoos a month that equals.